Liquidity Adequacy Requirements (LAR) (2025) Chapter 7 – Intraday Liquidity Monitoring Tools

 Application of the stress scenarios

-1. For the own financial stress and counterparty stress, all reporting institutions should consider the likely impact that these stress scenarios would have on their daily maximum intraday liquidity usage, available intraday liquidity at the start of the business day, total payments and time-specific obligations.
+1. For the own financial stress and counterparty stress, all institutions should consider the likely impact that these stress scenarios would have on their daily maximum intraday liquidity usage, available intraday liquidity at the start of the business day, total payments and time-specific obligations.
 [Basel Framework, SRP 50.83]

 2. For the customer bank's stress scenario, institutions that provide correspondent banking services should consider the likely impact that this stress scenario would have on the value of payments made on behalf of its customers and intraday credit lines extended to its customers.
 [Basel Framework, SRP 50.84]

-3. For the market-wide stress, all reporting institutions should consider the likely impact that the stress would have on their sources of available intraday liquidity at the start of the business day.
+3. For the market-wide stress, all institutions should consider the likely impact that the stress would have on their sources of available intraday liquidity at the start of the business day.
 [Basel Framework, SRP 50.85]

 4. While each of the monitoring tools has value in itself, combining the information provided by the tools will give supervisors a comprehensive view of an institution's resilience to intraday liquidity shocks.
 Examples on how the tools could be used in different combinations by supervisors to assess an institution's resilience to intraday liquidity risk are presented in Annex 2.
 [Basel Framework, SRP 50.87]

-7.4 Scope of application
+7.4.
+Scope of application

 1. Institutions generally manage their intraday liquidity risk on a system-by-system basis in a single currency, but it is recognised that practices differ across institutions and jurisdictions, depending on the institutional set up of an institution and the specifics of the systems in which it operates.
 The following considerations aim to help institutions and supervisors determine the most appropriate way to apply the tools.
 Should institutions need further clarification, they should discuss the scope of application with their supervisors.
 [Basel Framework, SRP 50.52]